Kamalabai Hospet: Later life

 While undergoing training at the Dufferin Hospital she was reprimanded by a British doctor for offering a bed pan to a poor Indian patient.
 This incident made a deep impact on her and she decided to start a maternity home which would serve all Indian women without discrimination.
-As a result she founded such a maternity home called Matru Sewa Sangh at Sitabuldi, Nagpur as soon as she completed her training.
+As a result, she founded such a maternity home called Matru Sewa Sangh at Sitabuldi, Nagpur as soon as she completed her training.
 This maternity home started with four beds in one location and during her lifetime had expanded to 21 branches across multiple states such as Maharashtra, Madhya Pradesh and Rajasthan.
 She paid personal care and attention to her patients as well as their families.
-Apart from running the maternity home, she started a Nurses Training School, and Institute of Social Work, a school for the mentally challenged: Nandanwan, a senior citizen home: Panchavati, a foundling home & an orphanage all under the aegis of Matru Sewa Sangh.
+Apart from running the maternity home, she started a Nurses Training School, and Institute of Social Work, a school for mentally disabled students: Nandanwan, a senior citizen home: Panchavati, a foundling home and an orphanage all under the aegis of Matru Sewa Sangh.

 Kamalabai also rendered great service in the India Freedom struggle.
 She worked as a volunteer in the All India Congress Session at Nagpur in 1920.